-Continuation of ART 10093.
-Light and shade drawing with emphasis on original illustration using the human form.
+Continuation of ART 10093: Light and shade drawing with emphasis on original illustration using the human form.
 Prerequisite: ART 10093.
 Six hours per week.

-ART 10133 Elementary Design
+ART 10133 Elementary Design assemble and property and applied

 The study of the elements and principles of two-dimensional design.